-Spica transits – climbs to its highest point in the sky – around 11 p.m. local standard time (12 midnight daylight saving time) tonight for all locations around the globe.
-You can find Spica’s precise transit time for your sky at the US Naval Observatory.
+Spica transits – climbs to its highest point in the sky – in the middle of the night ( 1 a.m. daylight saving time) in mid-April, for all locations around the globe.
+With each passing week, Spica will transit half an hour earlier.
+By mid-May, Spica will be transiting (appearing highest in the sky) around 10 p.m.
+(11 p.m. daylight- aving time).
+You can find Spica’s precise transit time for your sky at the U.S. Naval Observatory.

 When Spica is highest in the south for Northern Hemisphere viewers, Omega Centauri is, too.
 When Spica is highest, look for Omega Centauri about 35 degrees directly below it.
 A fist at an arm’s length approximates 10 degrees.